remy-guillermin/WACCM-Analysis/Output/Analysis.md

 </div>

 We can still tell that the height has an impact on the error magnitude, the higher the better, but we can also see that for high altitude we have a slope looking like $f(x) = A/|x|$.

-> [!IMPORTANT]
-> This assumption must be verified with more data from different year and/or observatories.

 ### Interplanetary Magnetic Field
 The IMF is the Magnetic Field dragged out of the sun by the solar wind. [^4]